N-Elmer/ELECTRONIC-KEY-AND-LOCK/README.md

 To use this project, you will need the following components:

 - Arduino board (e.g., Arduino Uno)
-- RFID reader
+- MFRC522 RFID module
 - Servo motor
 - RFID cards or tags

 Follow these steps to set up the project:

-1. Connect the RFID reader to the Arduino board.
-2. Connect the servo motor to the Arduino board.
-3. Connect the necessary power and ground connections.
-4. Download and install the Arduino IDE from the official Arduino website.
+1. Download and install the Arduino IDE from the official Arduino website.
-5. Clone or download this project repository.
+2. Clone or download this project repository.
+3. Connect the MFRC522 RFID module to the Arduino board.
+4. Connect the servo motor to the Arduino board.
-6. Open `RFID_Door_Lock.ino` file in the Arduino IDE.
+5. Open the `RFID_Door_Lock.ino` file in the Arduino IDE.
-7. Install the required libraries using the Arduino Library Manager or manually by placing them in the appropriate libraries folder.
+6. Install the required libraries (`MFRC522`, `Servo`, and `SPI`) using the Arduino Library Manager.
-8. Select the correct Arduino board and port in the Arduino IDE.
-9. Upload the code to the Arduino board.
+7. Upload the code to the Arduino board.
-10. Ensure that the RFID reader and servo motor are properly connected and functioning.
-11. Scan an authorized RFID card or tag on the RFID reader to unlock the door.
+8. Monitor the serial output to see the RFID card scanning results.

 ## Code Explanation

-The `RFID_Door_Lock.ino` file contains the code for the RFID door lock system.
-In the `setup()` function, it initializes the serial communication, RFID reader, and servo motor.
-The `loop()` function continuously checks if a new RFID card or tag is detected.
-If a card is detected, it reads the card's unique identifier (UID) and compares it with the authorized card UID.
-If the UID matches, it calls the `unlockDoor()` function to unlock the door by controlling the servo motor.
-If the UID doesn't match, it prints an "Unauthorized access" message and keeps the door locked.

-The `unlockDoor()` function rotates the servo motor to a specific angle to unlock the door for a certain duration.
-After the specified duration, it rotates the servo motor back to its initial position to lock the door again.

-## Requirements

-The following libraries are required for this project:

-- RFID
-- Servo

-You can install these libraries using the Arduino Library Manager or by manually adding them to the libraries folder in your Arduino installation.
+The RFID door lock functionality is implemented using an object-oriented approach with multiple files.
+The main sketch file `RFID_Door_Lock.ino` creates an instance of the `RFIDDoorLock` class and calls its methods.

+The `RFIDDoorLock` class is defined in the `RFIDDoorLock.h` header file and implemented in the `RFIDDoorLock.cpp` source file.
+It handles the RFID card scanning and door locking/unlocking.
+The class utilizes the `MFRC522` library for interfacing with the RFID module and the `Servo` library for controlling the servo motor.

+Make sure to connect the MFRC522 RFID module and servo motor correctly to the Arduino board and adjust the necessary pins in the code if required.

 ## Troubleshooting

 If you encounter any issues or have trouble setting up the project, consider the following steps:

-- Double-check the wiring connections between the components and the Arduino board.
+- Double-check the wiring connections between the components and the

+ Arduino board.
-- Ensure that the correct libraries are installed.
+- Ensure that the correct libraries (`MFRC522`, `Servo`, and `SPI`) are installed.
 - Verify that the Arduino board and port are selected correctly in the Arduino IDE.
 - Check the serial monitor for any error messages or unexpected behavior.

 If the problem persists, feel free to seek assistance from the Arduino community or consult the official Arduino documentation.

-##
+---

+This README file provides an overview of the RFID Door Lock project, its folder structure, installation instructions, code explanation, and troubleshooting tips.
+Use it as a guide to set up and understand the project.